-Farm Shop OPENING HOURS | MONDAYS: CLOSED | TUESDAY - SATURDAY: 9.30AM - 5.30PM | SUNDAYS: 9.30AM - 4PM
+Farm Shop OPENING HOURS | tuesDAY - SATURDAY: 9.30AM - 5.30PM | SUNDAYS: 9.30AM - 4PM

 The perfect day out

-Finish the day in the farm shop, stocking up on freshly baked bread (delivered daily), honey from our very own bees and lots of locally-sourced treats from small suppliers whose values match our own.
+Finish the day in the farm shop, stocking up on freshly baked bread (delivered daily), honey from our very own bees and lots of locally-sourced treats from small suppliers whose core values match our own.
 Pair your freshly picked fruit with lashings of rich Jersey Longley Farm double cream and Cotswold meringues.
 We insist!

 Plan your visit

-Enjoy a family day out at Rectory Farm picking all your favourite fruit and vegetables to take home and enjoy.
+Enjoy a day out at Rectory Farm picking all your favourite fruit and vegetables to take home and enjoy.
 Remember to bring your own punnets and carrier bags to help us reduce plastic use.

 Visit the shop from March - December to stock up on kitchen essentials and all our ready-picked fruit and vegetables if you’re short on time.